evanfrawley/idyll-lang.github.io/docs/configuration-and-styles.md

 ## Using Idyll as an API

-You can use Idyll directly from JavaScript as well.
-This is useful if you want to build on top of Idyll, for example, you could make a static blog engine that uses Idyll to compile the blog posts.
+You can use Idyll directly from JavaScript as well; this is useful if you want to build on top of Idyll.
+For example, you could make a static blog engine that uses Idyll to compile the blog posts.

 ### Example